From Zurich to Mount Titlis: Ways to Get There

 The pleasant drive gets a little tricky in the second half, as winding, icy mountain roads can be difficult to maneuver in winter.
 The breathtaking views along the way more than make up for it — but the roads are often narrow once you're driving up the mountains, so no stopping for pics here.
 If you're arriving in winter, make sure you have some experience driving in icy winter conditions before renting a car.

-Once you reach Engelberg, you must park your car at the TITLIS valley station (parking is per day, not per hour, and costs double in winter) and continue the rest of the way up the mountain using a cable lift — cars are not allowed at the foot of the mountain, and much of the center of town is pedestrian-only, so be ready to explore on foot.
+Once you reach Engelberg, you must park your car at the TITLIS valley station (parking is a flat rate per day, not per hour) and continue the rest of the way up the mountain using a cable lift — cars are not allowed at the foot of the mountain, and much of the center of town is pedestrian-only, so be ready to explore on foot.

 More Related Articles on PlanetWare.com